About the National Matches

 National Matches Info

-- National Rimfire Sporter Match and Printable Entry Form
+- National Rimfire Sporter Match – specially designed for new and upcoming competitors

 All firearms, to be used in any CMP Games or CMP Service Rifle event, are required to be inspected by a CMP sanctioned armorer prior to any live fire at every event.
 Competitors will be required to present all applicable scorecards to the CMP Armorer in order to complete the inspection process.